zlowram/awg/test_site/index.md

-Welcome to SWAG, dear user!
+Welcome to AWG, dear user!

 If you are reading this it means you already know how to use the CLI program in order to generate a site.
 Please, read further in order to know how to create a